jezdez/django-staticfiles/README.rst

    The django-staticfiles 0.3.X series will only receive security and data los bug fixes after the release of django-staticfiles 1.0.
-Any Django 1.2.X project using django-staticfiles 0.3.X and lower should be upgraded to use either Django's staticfiles app or django-staticfiles>=1.0 to profit from the feature parity.
+Any Django 1.2.X project using django-staticfiles 0.3.X and lower should be upgraded to use either Django 1.3's staticfiles app or django-staticfiles >= 1.0 to profit from the new features and stability.

-   Since any new feature (including those backported from Django's staticfiles app) will be added in releases >= 1.0.X of this app, you may want to chose to use it instead of Django's own staticfiles app.
+   You may want to chose to use django-staticfiles instead of Django's own staticfiles app since any new feature (additionally to those backported from Django) will be released first in django-staticfiles.

 Installation
 ------------